Efficient Construction of the BWT for Repetitive Text Using String Compression: Introduction

 \textbf{Our contribution.} {\em Induced suffix sorting} (ISS)~\cite{ko2005space} has proved useful for compression~\cite{n2018gr, diaz21gram} and for constructing the BWT~\cite{ok2009li}.
-In this work, we show that compression can be incorporated in the internal stages of the BWT computation in a way that saves both working space and time.
-Okanohara et al.~\cite{ok2009li} use ISS to construct the BWT in recursive stages of parsing (which cuts the text into metasymbols) and partial construction of the BWT of the metasymbols; the final BWT is obtained when returning from the recursion.
-We use a technique similar to grammar compression to store the dictionaries of metasymbols, and run-length compression for the partial BWTs.
-This approach is shown not only to save the space required for those intermediate results, but importantly, the format we choose actually speeds up the computation of the final BWT as we return from the recursion, because the factorizations that help save space also save redundant computations.
+In this work, we show that compression can be incorporated into the internal stages of the BWT computation in a way that saves both working space and time.
+Okanohara et al.~\cite{ok2009li} use ISS to construct the BWT as follows: they build the texts $T^{1}, T^{2}, \ldots, T^{h}$, with $h=O(\log n)$, by applying recursive rounds of parsing that cut each $T^{i}$ into phrases and replace the phrases by new symbols.
+Then, when they return from the recursions, they induce the BWT of every $T^{i}$ from the BWT of the previous text $T^{i+1}$, generating the final BWT when they reach the first recursion level again.
+We use a technique similar to grammar compression to store the sets of phrases generated in the rounds of parsing, and run-length compression for the intermediate BWTs.
+This approach is shown not only to save the space required for those intermediate results but, importantly, the format we choose speeds up the computation of the final BWT as we return from the recursion because the factorizations that help save space also save redundant computations.
 Unlike Okanohara et al., we receive as input a string collection and output its BCR BWT~\cite{bauer13lw}, a variant for string collections.
 The reason is that massive datasets usually contain multiple strings, in which case the BCR BWT variant is simpler to construct.

-Our experiments show that, when the input is a collection of human genomes (a repetitive dataset), our implementation requires 3.7x less computation time than \texttt{ropeBWT2}~\cite{li2010fast}, an efficient implementation of the BCR BWT algorithm.
-Additionally, we use 7.6x less working memory than \texttt{pfp-ebwt}~\cite{bou21com}, a recent method that uses an strategy similar to ours.
-Under not so repetitive scenarios, our performance is competitive with \texttt{BCR\_LCP\_GSA}~\cite{bauer13lw} or \texttt{gsufsort}~\cite{egidi19ext}.
+Early versions of this work appeared in {\em Proc.~DCC'21}~\cite{diaz21gram} and {\em Proc.
+CPM'22}~\cite{DNcpm22.2}.
+In this extended article, we explain how to produce a smaller set of phrases in each recursion of parsing than the one we obtain by applying the regular ISS procedure.
+We aim to keep working memory and CPU consumption low, even for not-so-repetitive collections.
+Our technique to reduce the set of phrases is simple enough, so the extra time we spend in this step increases the overall performance.
+Additionally, we explain how to extend our ideas to compute the smallest BCR BWT (in terms of the number of runs) one can obtain by reordering the strings of the text.
+Finally, we empirically assessed our techniques in massive datasets.